E-mail

 Optional Fields:

-• CC (Carbon Copy): To send a copy of the email to others, where all recipients can see who received the email.
-Your email should always go to someone, even if you use CC or BCC.
+• CC (Carbon Copy): Send a visible copy to others.
+Your email should always go to someone.
+If you don’t have a “To” field, make sure to use CC or BCC.

-• BCC (Blind Carbon Copy): To send a copy to others without the recipients in the To or Cc fields knowing they received it.
-This is useful for privacy or when emailing a large group.
+• BCC (Blind Carbon Copy): To send a copy to others without the recipients in the To or CC fields knowing they received it.
+Use BCC to keep recipients private or to email a large group.

 2. Click “Create a new filter.”